-Hopefully you’ve already heard of SPF records, one of the new ways to fight spam across the internet.
+Hopefully you’ve already heard of an SPF record, one of the new ways to fight spam across the internet.
 When a mail server receives an email it can check the DNS zone of the sending domain for a SPF record.
 That will tell them if the email did indeed come from that domain name, using an authorised SPF address.
 This stops spammers forging mail headers, i.e. pretending that their email came from your domain when it didn’t.
 You can read more here.

 SPF records are increasingly being used as a filter for email.
 That means that failing to put one on your domains (or that of your clients) can result in email being sent directly to the spam bin, bounced back or even deleted.

 Well the obvious connection is email marketing.
 If our client mailouts never make it past the spam bin we have already impacted our conversion rate but this has wider implications.
 Not using a SPF record can hamper any email communication including support/sales follow-ups and forum/blog thread updates or other user notifications.
 This is a technical issue for server or domain administrators but many are yet to implement this standard.
 As the marketer you can suggest and push this good practice.